 A lean belly, after all, isn’t made in the gym – it’s made in the kitchen.
 The foods you put in your body are (far) more important than what you put into your workouts.
 Of course, this doesn’t mean getting active regularly isn’t an important part of equation, it is (see our article here).
 But if you want the fastest results, consider a smart eating plan the foundation of your six pack success.

-Simply put, no matter how much exercise time you devote to whittling down that fatty layer, if your abs remain hidden beneath three inches of pizza and beer, no one will ever see them.
-Which is why we’re introducing the abs diet, six easy steps that will make you lean for life.
+Losing belly fat and getting fast abs means understanding food.
+No matter how much exercise time you devote to whittling down that fatty layer, if your abs remain hidden beneath three inches of pizza and beer, no one will ever see them.
+This is where the importance of calories come into play.

 How and when you receive your energy from food should be one of your top concerns if you’re serious about your six pack, and yet most people fuel their body they same way they gas up their car – when it’s running on empty, a red-light warning usually triggers an unhealthy pit-stop.